NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

     yaw, jitter, or 90 degree in-sensor-plane rotation from camera to satellite coordinates.
 Their names have ``-ref-`` after the output prefix.

+--save-as-csm
+    Save Pinhole/frame cameras in the CSM format, as done for linescan cameras.
+    Can be used to combine these sensors in bundle adjustment and solving for jitter.

 --dem-height-error-tol <float (default: 0.001)>
     When intersecting a ray with a DEM, use this as the height error tolerance (measured in meters).
 It is expected that the default will be always good